THE CATHEDRAL LABYRINTH

 New Harmony also has a Chartres labyrinth.
 Thanks to the generosity of Mrs. Jane Blaffer Owen (married to Kenneth Owen, descendant of Robert Owen), the town has been under restoration and improvement for the past 50 years.
 When it came time to make an exact copy of the Chartres labyrinth, in polished granite, I escorted the architects to Chartres, France, to see and measure the real thing.
 That's me on the left (top photo) and architect Rob Sovinski on the right.
 Head architect was Kent Schuette.

 Not only is the New Harmony labyrinth magnificent, but the park in which it is located was made specifically for the labyrinth, imitating the dimensions of the nave of Chartres Cathedral.
 A fountain was added so that people could wash their feet before or after walking the labyrinth.
-It was dedicated in October, 1998, by the Rector of Chartres Cathedral, Chanoine Francois Legaux (since retired).
+The labyrinth was dedicated in October, 1998, by the Rector of Chartres Cathedral, Chanoine Francois Legaux (since retired).

-Post script: In 2008, Historic New Harmony decided to restore the hedge maze back to the original hedge labyrinth pattern, which is available from the archives.
+In 2008, Historic New Harmony decided to restore the hedge maze back to the original hedge labyrinth pattern, which is available from the archives.
 The reproduction that was constructed in the 1930's was deliberately changed by the architect from a labyrinth to a maze.
 Presumably he thought it was more interesting.
 The transformation was not terribly difficult, removing some hedges and planting others.
 Where the hedges are thin and growing out, panels have been erected to maintain the wall.

 Visitors impatient to just see the center building break through the hedges, destroying them and making big gaps.
 Since I did the drawing for the restoration, I added three gates which line up as if part of the hedge walls.
 Going throught the gates allow one to go directly to the center and out again.
 Designed by a local craftsman, the gates themselves are quite clever and beautiful.
 Now, rather than being an ordinary maze, it is a very unique hedge labyrinth, with a pettern unlike any other.
-When I write an article about the process, I will add a link here so you can see the details.

 Measuring the labyrinth.